pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 Calling pip using `python -m` ensures that the pip that you are using to install your package comes from your current active Python environment.
 We strongly suggest that you use this approach whenever you call `pip` to avoid installation conflicts.

+To ensure this works as you want it to, activate your package's development environment prior to installing anything using `pip`.
 :::

 You can install development dependencies using the